-Horse First Aid Kit Supplies, in my opinion, should be in every horse owner’s facilities year-round and kept up to date as well as a horse rider first aid kit.
+Horse First Aid Kit Supplies, is, in my opinion, a good reminder for a to-do list that should be in every horse owner’s facilities year-round and kept up to date as well as a horse rider first aid kit.

-You should carry a travel aid kit when riding.
-Never know what is going to happen, and I have had my share of incidents.
+Also, I think you should carry a traveling horse first aid kit and a few things for the rider when riding because you never know what is going to happen, and I have had my share of incidents.
+Thank God nothing too seriously.

 The reason I am telling you about the incidents in my life isn’t to bore you!

-* A friend of mine had a young horse tied inside the horse trailer, and the horse panicked and pulled the rope tight, and he fell and couldn’t et backup.
-He was choking.
-Luckily we were there to help her save her horse.
-We had to cut the rope with a knife.
+2. A friend of mine had a young horse tied inside her horse trailer, and the horse panicked and pulled the rope tight, and he fell and couldn’t get back up, and he was choking.
+So glad we were still there.
+We had a knife to cut the rope.
+She had another trailer tie.

-* Her horse reared up and she fell off, and her horse ran off.
 Making sure my sister was ok.
-I ran in the woods on my horse to catch her horse.
-The horse had a few scratches.
-The saddle was loose and upside down, but still on the horse.
+I took off in the woods on my horse to catch her horse.
+Her horse had a few scratches.
+The saddle was loose and upside down, but not broken.
+We were just a few seconds from my mom’s driveway that does way back in the woods, so I called her and she picked up my sister and I walked the horses to my mom’s.

-* We have had a shoe loosen up on the hoof and had to take them off.
+4. We have had a shoe loosen up on the hoof and had to have a tool to remove both of them.

-* I have had my horse kick another horse and scratch the other horse.
+5. I have had my horse kick another horse in the leg and scratch the other horse.
+It was just minor hair off, but she could have cut that horse’s leg and we would have needed medicine.

-Please take out time and prepare a first aid kit.
+Please take the time and prepare a first aid kit.
 It never hurts to be ready, but it might hurt if you are not prepared.
 Right?

-My horse first aid kit supplies to keep in the barn are items that I listed below.
-It’s a preference of what you have in your kit.
+My horse first aid kit supplies that I listed below are my personal preference in my barn.

 - *bute* (phenylbutazone) VET PURCHASE ONLY